ericbulloch/kwmd/write_ups/try_hack_me/crack_the_hash.md

 ##### $2y$12$Dwt1BZj6pcyc3Dy1FWZ5ieeUznr71EeNkJkUlypTsgbX1H68wsRom

+CrackStation was unable to instantly break this one.
+I ran this hash through hashes.com and it thinks the the hash is one of these possible algorithms: bcrypt $2*$, Blowfish (Unix).
+This hash appears to be mode 3200 on the HashCat example hashes page.
+I load the hash value into a text file that I name hash.txt.
+I run the following command on the attack box:

+`hashcat -m 3200 hash.txt /usr/share/wordlists/rockyou.txt`

 ##### 279412f945939ba78ce0758d3fd83daa

 I load the hash into CrackStation and it breaks this one instantly.
 This hash is an md4 hash.

 #### Level 2

+The task text says:

+This task increases the difficulty.
+All of the answers will be in the classic [rock you](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt) password list.

+You might have to start using hashcat here and not online tools.
+It might also be handy to look at some example hashes on [hashcats page](https://hashcat.net/wiki/doku.php?id=example_hashes).

 ##### F09EDCB1FCEFC6DFB23DC3505A882655FF77375ED8AA2D1C13F640FCCC2D0C85